CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 translating those instructions from a human language to programming language.
 This translated set of instructions is what we call a *program*.

-Once that is done, the computer is able to translate (or *compilation*) the program the rest of the way to its own language.
+Once that is done, the computer is able to translate (or *compile*) the program the rest of the way to its own language.

 ```mermaid